RaengC/book-search/README.md

 Drag and drop function into two boxes below, maybe and yes (Personal Library) where they are held for user.
 Ability to move maybe to yes or delete.
 Maybe and yes areas hold 20 books (decrease sizing).

-**  FUTURE WORK -> add capacity to store personal library when DOM refreshes.
+**  FUTURE WORK -> add capacity to local storage personal library when DOM refreshes.
 Use log in details, links to purchase areas/access to content.

 Presentation
 *   First upload clean lines, simple and obvious search function